Mirzajawad807/demonstration-repo/README.md

                               - name: install HTTPD server on centos 7
                                 action: yum name='{{pkgname}}' state=present

-After setup the configuration and executed the vars.yml file to install httpd server on both node server from master node below an output
+After setup the configuration and executed the vars.yml file to install httpd server on node server from master node below an output

    ansible-playbook vars.yml